This post may contain affiliate links. Please read our disclosure policy.

 • It’s simple!
 From start to finish, this recipe can be made in about 30 minutes.

 • Easy to add to.
-Add your favorite veggies or a meat like sausage or Chicken to make a delicious Chicken Alfredo.
+Add your favorite veggies or meat, like sausage or chicken, to make a delicious Sausage Alfredo or Chicken Alfredo.

 • Great for even picky kids!
-Even our most picky kids love this dish, which means it’s a winner in our books!
+Even our most finicky eaters love this dish, which means it’s the PERFECT dinner idea for kids!

 Fettuccine Noodles draining in a yellow colander for making Fettuccine Alfredo.